jlojosnegros/knowledge-base-demo/docs/index.md

 ### ... but extensible

 All the documentation build is based on [MkDocs](https://www.mkdocs.org) which is a well known system with a lot of documentation and easy to expand.

+## Final note

+If this idea ends up catching your interest it could be interesting to take a look at [Obsidian](https://obsidian.md/)

+Obsidian is nothing more than a Mardown editor on steroids that I have been using as a note taking application for some time and that would make Markdown note editting quite simple.